kozachynskyi/mopeds/README.md

 OED has builtin variances, it should be taken from state variables

+## Development

+- To Debug casadi use:
+    - "print_in": True
+    - "print_out": True
+    - "verbose": True
+    - "print_stats": True
+- TO get list of function options: integrator.print_options()
 ## Structure

 Experimental Data is object that stores value and time arrays.